Interlocking apps on Android Lollipop

 Either way this could really ramp up the smart TV game.

-Android TV is looking to snap up the mobile gamer too as you can take the games to the bigger screen in the house, though it looks like you need a separate gamepad, and you can even play multiplayer games.
+Android TV is looking to snap up the mobile gamer too as you can take the games to the bigger screen in the house, though you'll need a separate gamepad, and you can even play multiplayer games.